Last updated June 3, 2024.

 PMR alters your sympathetic nervous system, causing a decrease in blood pressure and heart rate.

-If you take any high blood pressure medication, be sure to talk to your doctor before trying progressive muscle relaxation since it may alter your need for medication
+If you take any high blood pressure medications, be sure to talk to your doctor before trying progressive muscle relaxation since it may alter your need for medication.

 4. Other Medical Uses for Progressive Muscle Relaxation